ubcrm/autoaim/README.md

 * [Raspberry Pi Setup](https://ubcrobomaster.slite.com/app/channels/dA4dO1hHij/notes/dBspLGe9VC) for how to setup a Pi to run our source code.

 More documentation is always welcome!

+#Notes
+* Run `pip install requirements.txt -r` to install required packages
+* If using conda, run `conda install -c menpo opencv` to install OpenCV
+* If using PyCharm, mark all module directories as Sources Root to avoid import errors